armakuni/circleci-workflow-dashboard/README.md

 The built in tools for CircleCI are okay if you want to see the history of everything ever. but that's not helpful for reacting to issues and failures.

+To read more about why we built this tool and why we think its useful check out [our blog](https://cloudnative.ly/giving-circleci-a-focus-on-continuous-deployment-36fe835c97be).

 This dashboard is designed to be displayed loud and proud to show everyone what urgent issues have been found in the builds.
 The quick-look nature enables teams to focus on the important stuff quickly.

 ![CircleCI Dashboard Overview](docs/imgs/overview.png)